Vyral/shawn-lepp-recruiting/_posts/2019-04-08-agents-do-you-know-how-to-pick-a-great-farm-area.md

 tags:
   - Lead Generation
 excerpt: >-
-  Agents have been asking me about how to make the most of a farm area.
   Today I’ll share some tips on how to create and sustain a great farming campaign.
 enclosure:
 pullquote: >-
   Farming as a marketing tool takes years to establish—you don’t send one flyer